elk-audio/sushi/README.md

 SUSHI_SENTRY_DSN                      | url      | URL to the default value for the Sushi Sentry logging DSN.
 This can still be passed as a runtime terminal argument.
 SUSHI_DISABLE_MULTICORE_UNIT_TESTS    | on / off | Disable unit-tests dependent on multi-core processing.
 SUSHI_BUILD_STANDALONE_APP            | on / off | Build standalone Sushi executable.
+SUSHI_BUILD_WITH_SANITIZERS           | on / off | Build Sushi with google address sanitizer on.
+Default is off.
-The default values for the options are platform-specific (native Linux, Yocto/OE, macOS).
+The default values for many of the options are platform-specific (native Linux, Yocto/OE, macOS).

 _Note_:

-before version 1.0, the Cmake options didn't have the `SUSHI_` prefix.
+before version 1.0, the CMake options didn't have the `SUSHI_` prefix.
 The old names (e.g. `WITH_JACK`) are not supported anymore and should be changed to the new format.

 ## Running Unit tests separately
 Some Sushi's unit tests depend on test data, which is found through the environment variable `SUSHI_TEST_DATA_DIR`.